humanitiesNerd/tinkering-with-the-repl/README.md

 # a warning

-this machinery uses to deposit  a hidden folder named
-   - this should show you the state of the currently running app

-# a warning

 this machinery uses to deposit  a hidden folder named `.repl` in the project root.
 Sometimes the repl behaves incorrectly and shows inexplicable errors.
 Before anything else, throw away the `.repl` folder, restart the servers and try again